Nine tips for writing essays on research for medical students

 4. Make sure the report itself answers the aim

 Gee, now this might seem obvious, but it is a surprisingly common problem that I regularly see as an editor as well as from students.
 People get enticed by shiny baubles.
 Beware interesting tangents and fascinating digressions.
-Make sure that everything you right about in the report or article can be linked back to the aim.
+Make sure that everything you write about in the report or article can be linked back to the aim.

 Look at everything you write (and this might be more of a task for the editing phase) and ask yourself: does it address the report’s aim?
 If not, it probably needs to be binned.
 Alternatively, if you are convinced of its importance then you might need to tweak the aim: see #3.